 Gravity, Counterparties, and Foreign Investment

 Gravity models excel at explaining international trade and investment flows; their success poses a continuing puzzle.
-In a comprehensive dataset of global investments in commercial real estate, the role of distance in the gravity model is well explained by preferential matching between counterparties (buyers and sellers) of the same nationality.
-This tendency for same-country matching is widespread, robust, and increases in poor and poorly-governed locations.
-We structurally estimate an equilibrium matching model with a friction that affects different-nationality counterparty transactions.
+In a comprehensive dataset of global commercial real-estate investments, we find that the role of distance in the gravity model is well-explained by preferential matching between counterparties of the same nationality.
+This tendency for same-country matching is widespread, robust, and increases in poorly-governed locations.
+We structurally estimate an equilibrium matching model with a friction affecting different-nationality transactions.
 The model explains the persistent success of gravity using a combination of this friction and the spatial distribution of same-nationality counterparties, which is well-predicted by current and historical linguistic, cultural, and trade links between countries.

 Suggested Citation: Suggested Citation